 Welcome to X-Files News!

-My review follows after the jump.
-Beware of Spoilers.
+Warning: Spoiler filled review after the jump.

 It is that time of the year again for Calgary fans.
 It was almost a year ago that Calgary Expo dazzled all of us with their amazing X-Files reunion.
 This year they are back again and with new X-Files alumni.
 The expo starts today but don't worry if you can't make it, XFN has been officially accredited and we will be reporting to you every step of the way.
 This expo will take place over the weekend, April 24-27th in Calgary, AB at the BMO Centre.
 Our very own Jeremy Schoff will be on the floor reporting to you live.

 IDW is announcing a five-issue miniseries that will take us to the origins of The X-Files!

 Straight from IDW, Year Zero will be presenting us with the people and the events that set in motion that the X-Files were established as a division within the FBI.

 According to IDW, "the multi-talented veteran Karl Kesel (FF, Superboy) makes his debut at IDW as the writer on the series.
 Vic Malhotra (The X-Files: Conspiracy: The Crow) andGreg Scott (The X-Files: Season 10) will be splitting art duties with Malhotra providing the art for the 1940s sequences and Scott drawing the present day storyline.
 Covers will be provided by Season 10’s Carlos Valenzuela, with pulp-novel-inspired subscription variants by Robert Hack (Doctor Who) and a retailer incentive cover by Eisner Award-winner Francesco Francavilla for the first installment."